Staybrite Windows PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Staybrite Windows, PPI may have been added to a customer's policy by Staybrite Windows, in some cases without their knowledge.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Staybrite Windows, PPI may have been attached to a customer's policy by Staybrite Windows, in some cases without their knowledge.
 Staybrite Windows may have denied a credit application if PPI was refused by the customer.

 Staybrite Windows PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Staybrite Windows.

-There are many examples of Staybrite Windows mis-selling PPI, some consumers were not even made aware by Staybrite Windows that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Staybrite Windows that it was optional.
+There are many examples of Staybrite Windows mis-selling PPI, some consumers were not even made aware by Staybrite Windows that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Staybrite Windows that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Staybrite Windows, and this was not explained to you at the point of sale, then you would be due compensation from Staybrite Windows.